-Your availability, presence and full engagement with life and with those you love can be measured by how open your heart is, how much you feel love, and how grateful and at peace you feel in your life.
-Consider that the degree of emotional repression that you feel lowers the involvement and engagement that you are able to bring to your life.
+Your availability, presence and full engagement with life and with those you love can be measured by how open your heart is and how grateful and at peace you feel in your life.
+Consider that the degree of emotional repression that you feel lowers the engagement that you are able to bring to your life.

-We are meant to feel, accept and love all of our feelings unconditionally, but most of us reflexively avoid this process.
+We are meant to feel and love all of our feelings unconditionally, but most of us reflexively avoid this process.
 It often hurts to feel, and we can spend our energy trying to control and orchestrate our life to avoid what feels difficult and unmanageable inside.

-This is because as children our emotional patterning was laid down before we had words - from birth to age seven.
-We find the stories and words for our inner discomfort later when we develop our mental capacities from age seven onwards.
-Healing through imagery, visual self-expression, and being present for feelings without words is often so profoundly helpful for clearing feelings that cannot be named.
+This is because our emotional patterning was laid down before we had words - from birth to age seven.
+We find the stories for our inner discomfort later when we develop our mental capacities from age seven onwards.
+Healing through imagery, visual self-expression, and being present for feelings without words is often so profoundly helpful for clearing emotions that cannot be named.

-Suffering with awareness, by witnessing the hurt from a larger, more loving part of ourselves is what true commitment to life is.
-True creativity involves engaging with your life just as it is arising right now, with unconditional love and present attention, no matter what uncomfortable feelings you feel on the inside, or what challenges are happening on the outside.
+Suffering with awareness, and witnessing hurt from a larger, kinder part of ourselves is what true commitment to loving is.
+True creativity involves engaging with life as it is arising right now, with unconditional love and present attention, no matter how uncomfortable you feel on the inside, or what challenges are happening on the outside.

-True creativity is a profound engagement with life as it is.
-It is a commitment to the truth that everything that happens to you, and that is arising within you is healing you, and sculpting you into who you are meant to be.
-Making the uncomfortable - comfortable - is the process of bringing unconscious material to light.
-My experience is that unconscious emotional material comes up in stages or layers to be accepted, loved, and integrated.
+True creativity is a commitment to the truth that everything that happens is arising is healing and sculpting you into who you are meant to be.
+Making the uncomfortable - comfortable - is the process of bringing unconscious material up in stages or layers to be accepted, loved, and integrated.

 The Creative Mirror of Life

-The further I go into the depth of my own life, the further I deepen into my life as a creation - a creation that brings me insight into what I am thinking about.
 We all are given little signs and symbols within each day that can help us to unfold, heal and evolve from unconscious to conscious human beings.
 We can learn how to invite these daily symbols and be open to their messages.
-This creative syncronicity is the co-creation of our human life with the Divine.
+This creative synchronicity is the co-creation of our human life with the Divine.

 "It is your attempt to get special experiences from life that makes you miss the actual experience of life.
 Life is not something you get, it's something you experience.
 Life exists with or without you.
 It has been going on for billions of years.
 You simply get the honor of experiencing a tiny slice of it.